jacecotton/tcds-site/pages/components/overview.md

 The component code will look for elements with those slot names, and automatically insert them into its internal markup structure (the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) in most cases).

 In many cases, slots are unnamed, and the component simply reflects whatever is between its opening and closing tags.
-For instance, the Dialog component:
+For instance, the dialog component:

 ```html
 <tcds-dialog>